sass-eyeglass/eyeglass-sample/README.md

 ## Sass
 ### .sassy <= creates Sass pink as a color
 Whenever you need that good Sass color, just call on the `.sassy` class.

+# Make Your Own Eyeglass Module
+Want to make your own module for Eyeglass?
+Check out the [yeoman generator](https://github.com/sass-eyeglass/generator-eyeglass)